-- Exposures to connected counterparties may be justified only when undertaken for the clear commercial advantage of the bank, when negotiated and agreed on an arm's length basis, and when included in the policy statement agreed with the Central Bank. - No Islamic facilities provided by a bank to its own external auditors shall be permitted (External auditors include firm/ partnership, the partners, the directors and managers of the audit firm).
-In addition, unless provided for in the contract, off-balance sheet restricted investment accounts will not be permitted to participate in on-balance sheet corporate funding and vice versa and movement within restricted investment accounts is not permitted unless specifically permitted under a valid contract between the bank and the relevant client. - Whether the terms of the Connected Counterparty Transaction are fair to the Bank and on the same basis as would apply if the transaction did not involve a Connected Counterparty; - Whether there are business reasons for the Bank to enter into the Connected CounterpartyTransaction; - Whether the Connected Counterparty Transaction would impair the independence of an outside director and; - Whether the Connected Counterparty Transaction would present an improper conflict of interests for any director or executive officer of the Bank, taking into account the size of the transaction, the overall financial position of the director, executive officer or Connected Counter Party, the direct or indirect nature of the director's, executive officer's or Connected Party's interest in the transaction and the ongoing nature of any proposed relationship, and any other factors the ARC deems relevant. - The bank must not undertake exposures to controllers as defined under Chapter GR-5 or to subsidiaries of such, however, smaller shareholders will be subject to normal exposure limits outlined under CM-4.4.5.
-Directors who are also controllers (or the appointed board representatives of such controllers) are subject to a 0% limit. - The Central Bank's prior written consent should be obtained for any credit facilities provided to an employee where the amount of such facility, either singly or when added to an existing facility/existing facilities outstanding to that employee at that date, would be equal to or in excess of BD 100,000 (Bahrain Dinars One Hundred Thousand), or its equivalent in foreign currency.
-Banks must notify the Central Bank in writing of any senior employee who fails to discharge his repayment obligations. - Reciprocal cross-holdings of capital between a bank and its "controllers", which artificially inflate the capital of licensee concerned, are not permitted.
-Any cross-holdings that occur due to acquisitions or takeovers must be deducted from the concerned bank's capital.
-Any member of the Board who has an interest in the transaction under discussion will abstain from voting on the approval of the Connected CounterpartyTransaction.
+- No Islamic facilities provided by a bank to its own external auditors shall be permitted (External auditors include firm/ partnership, the partners, the directors, and managers of the audit firm).
+In addition, unless provided for in the contract, offbalance sheet restricted investment accounts will not be permitted to participate in on-balance sheet corporate funding and vice versa and movement within restricted investment accounts is not permitted unless specifically permitted under a valid contract between the bank and the relevant client. - Whether the terms of the Connected Counterparty Transaction are fair to the Bank and on the same basis as would apply if the transaction did not involve a Connected Counterparty. - Whether there are business reasons for the Bank to enter the Connected Counterparty Transaction. - Whether the Connected Counterparty Transaction would impair the independence of an outside director and; - Whether the Connected Counterparty Transaction would present an improper conflict of interests for any director or executive officer of the Bank, taking into account the size of the transaction, the overall financial position of the director, executive officer or Connected Counter Party, the direct or indirect nature of the director's, executive officer's or Connected Party's interest in the transaction and the ongoing nature of any proposed relationship, and any other factors the ARC deems relevant. - The bank must not undertake exposure to controllers as defined under Chapter GR-5 or to subsidiaries of such, however, smaller shareholders will be subject to normal exposure limits outlined under CM-4.4.5.
+Directors who are also controllers (or the appointed board representatives of such controllers) are subject to a 0% limit. - The Central Bank's prior written consent should be obtained for any credit facilities provided to an employee where the amount of such facility, either singly or when added to an existing facility/existing facility outstanding to that employee at that date, would be equal to or more than BD 100,000 (Bahrain Dinars One Hundred Thousand), or its equivalent in foreign currency.
+Banks must notify the Central Bank in writing of any senior employee who fails to discharge his repayment obligations. - Reciprocal crossholdings of capital between a bank and its "controllers", which artificially inflate the capital of licensee concerned, are not permitted.
+Any crossholdings that occur due to acquisitions or takeovers must be deducted from the concerned bank's capital.
+Any member of the Board who has an interest in the transaction under discussion will abstain from voting on the approval of the Connected Counterparty Transaction.